sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_01_prerequisites/embedding_01_prerequisites.md

 This is covered in the [Embedding 07: Actions and Events.](https://quickstarts.sigmacomputing.com/guide/embedding_07_actions_events/index.html?index=..%2F..index#0)

-Lastly, iframes can be made "responsive" to optimize the end-users browser experience:
+Lastly, iframe can be made "responsive" to optimize the end-users browser experience:
 [QuickStart: How to: Responsive iframes with Sigma](https://quickstarts.sigmacomputing.com/guide/embedding_dynamic_iframes/index.html?index=..%2F..index#0)

 ![Footer](assets/sigma_footer.png)